 - Patients received coordinated and person-centred care.
-Staff referred to, and communicated effectively with, other services when appropriate.
-For example, we saw instances where the provider referred communicated with other services to ensure patients were fully monitored. - Before providing treatment, doctors at the service ensured they had adequate knowledge of the patient's health, any relevant test results and their medicines history.
-We saw examples of patients being signposted to more suitable sources of treatment where this information was not available to ensure safe care and treatment. - All patients were asked for consent to share details of their consultation and any medicines prescribed with their registered GP on each occasion they used the service.
+Staff referred to and communicated effectively with other services when appropriate.
+For example, with a patient's NHS or regular GP if the patient consented to this. - Before providing treatment, doctors at the service ensured they had adequate knowledge of the patient's health, any relevant test results and their medicines history.
+Patients were signposted to more suitable sources of treatment where this information was not available to ensure safe care and treatment. - All patients were asked for consent to share details of their consultation and any medicines prescribed with their registered GP on each occasion they used the service. - Patient information was shared appropriately (this included when patients moved to other professional services), and the information needed to plan and deliver care and treatment was available to relevant staff in a timely and accessible way.
+There were clear and effective arrangements for following up on people who had been referred to other services.